 How To Run Correlation Analysis On Excel

-This article gives guidance on how to run a correlation analysis using Microsoft Excel software.
-For undergraduate and postgraduate students whose researches require correlation analysis, it is important to read this article to the end for proper guidance.
+This article provides guidance on running a correlation analysis using Microsoft Excel software.
+It is important to read this article to the end for proper guidance for undergraduate and postgraduate students whose research requires correlation analysis.

 What is Correlation?